 Easy vegan pancakes recipe

 I usually start with making a vegan “egg” which is a mix of warm water and flax seeds meal.
 Let it sit for a couple of minutes.
 In the meantime, make vegan buttermilk by adding apple cider vinegar into almond milk.
 This will also need to sit for a couple of minutes, and I use that time to mash a banana.
 Add mashed banana and the “egg” into buttermilk, a pinch of salt, and flour.
 Mix it well.

 I like to make them with a mix of whole wheat and unbleached flour, but as I have mentioned above, you can use any flour you like.
 Now it is time for a chemical experiment 🙂 Get baking soda on a tablespoon and squeeze fresh lemon to cover the baking soda with its juice.
 You will see how bubbles form on the spoon, now you can add this to the pancake mix.
 You don’t have to do it this way, and can just add baking soda on its own.
 But this is how we have always treated baking soda in our house, so I keep on doing it that way.
 First, I think it helps to eliminate soda’s aftertaste in baking.
 Second, kids love watching it and also want to do it on their own.

 What parent would not let their kids learn a bit of science in a simple and cool way? 🙂

 Heat the skillet.
-If you have a pancake skillet, it will help making the pancakes more uniform.
-I don’t have one, and just use a regular skillet.
-I use two table spoons of the mix to make one pancake.
+If you have a pancake skillet, it will help make the pancakes more uniform.
+I don’t have one and just use a regular skillet.
+I use two tablespoons of the mix to make one pancake.